 Heart of the Streets, Non-Profit, Inc.

 This program is not some measure of pity on our part or some desperate attempt for attention.
-This program is something that I wish I'd had when I was in the same position many of these people are in.
-It could have spared me plenty of nights of empty stomachs if we had a heart of the streets in our city.
+This program is something I wish I had when I was in the same position as many of these people.
+With the COVID-19 crisis, it is not far fetched for any of us to need a service such as this.
+Not only are people homeless, but many people now, having lost their jobs and benefits, are also hungry even if they aren't on the streets.
 It is not only my honor to serve this community, but it is also my responsibility.

 Stacey Yecheilyah Newson